IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 ## Prerequisite

 - For background on basic Openshift concepts, read: https://github.com/IBM/openshift-workshop-was/blob/master/OpenshiftConcepts.md
+- You have the access to OpenShift Web Console.
-- You have cloned the lab into your working directory.
+- You have cloned the lab into your working directory through the web terminal session.

-## Using the Web Console
+## Deploy the `hello-openshift` image through the web console

 ### Login to the web console

-Instructions on how to access your console is provided to you by your lab instructor.
+The instruction to access the web console is at: [Lab Setup](https://github.com/IBM/openshift-workshop-was/tree/master/setup).

 ### Administrator vs Developer View